-- 9.0.1 Appliance pressure regulators are required on all gas utilization equipment. - 9.0.2 Regulators must be vented unless approved with an internal relief. - 9.0.3 Appliance pressure regulators with a capacity of 1100 C.F.H. or less can use leaklimiting devices.
-However, Leak Limiters larger than 1/8" N.P.T. are not permitted unless specified by the regulator manufacturer. - 9.0.4 Leak Limiters are not permitted on gas pressure switches. - 9.0.5 Regulator vent outlets must not be reduced in size. - 9.0.6 Limiters on appliance regulators installed in burner compartment are not permitted.
-The regulator must be vented to outside.
+- 9.1.1 Appliance pressure regulators are required on all gas utilization equipment. - Regulators must be vented unless approved with an internal relief.
+9.1.2 - 9.1.3 Appliance pressure regulators with a capacity of 1100 C.F.H. or less can use leaklimiting devices.
+However, Leak Limiters larger than 1/8" N.P.T. are not permitted unless specified by the regulator manufacturer. - 9.1.4 Leak Limiters are not permitted on gas pressure switches.
+It is permissible to install vent-less pressure switches with internal relief. - 9.1.5 Regulator vent outlets must not be reduced in size. - 9.1.6 Limiters on appliance regulators installed in burner compartment are not permitted.
+The regulator must be vented to outside. - 9.1.7 Leak limiters are not permitted outside unless protected from the environment (IFGC 410.3)